hpcloud-mon/monasca-hugo/content/root/about.md

 - Cray
 - Rackspace

-##### Technologies
+##### technologies

 Monasca is written in both Java and Python.
 Several of the components in Monasca started out in Java.
 However, the go-forward language for Monasca is Python.

 Monasca is built on several open-source technologies including: <!--more-->

+- [OpenStack](http://openstack.org): Monasca uses the [Keystone](http://docs.openstack.org/developer/keystone/) OpenStack Identity Service for authentication, authorization and multi-tenancy.
+Monasca is also in the process of integrating with several other OpenStack services such as [Heat](http://docs.openstack.org/developer/heat/) for auto-scaling and [Ceilometer](http://docs.openstack.org/developer/ceilometer/) for monitoring OpenStack resources.
+Integrations with additional services will be targeted in the future.
-- [StackTach.v3](http://stacktach.com/) Real-time event stream processing system.
+- [StackTach.v3](http://stacktach.com/): A real-time event stream processing system.
 StackTach.v3 is used in the Monasca Event processing system that is under development.
-- [Apache Kafka](http://kafka.apache.org/) A high-throughput distributed messaging system.
+- [Apache Kafka](http://kafka.apache.org/): A high-throughput distributed messaging system.
 Kafka is a central component in Monasca and provides the infranstructure for all internal communications between components.
-- [Apache Storm](https://storm.apache.org/) Apache Storm is a free and open source distributed realtime computation system.
+- [Apache Storm](https://storm.apache.org/): S free and open source distributed realtime computation system.
 Apache Storm is used in the Monasca Threshold Engine.
-- [Apache ZooKeeper](https://zookeeper.apache.org/) Apache ZooKeeper is is by Kafka and Storm.
+- [Apache ZooKeeper](https://zookeeper.apache.org/): Used by Kafka and Storm.
-- [InfluxDB](https://influxdb.com/) An open-source distributed time series database with no external dependencies.
+- [InfluxDB](https://influxdb.com/): An open-source distributed time series database with no external dependencies.
 InfluxDB is one of the supported databases for storing metrics and alarm history.
-- [MySQL](https://www.mysql.com/) MySQL is a freely available open source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL).
+- [MySQL](https://www.mysql.com/): S freely available open source Relational Database Management System (RDBMS) that uses Structured Query Language (SQL).
 SQL is the most popular language for adding, accessing and managing content in a database.
 It is most noted for its quick processing, proven reliability, ease and flexibility of use.
 MySQL is one of the supported databases for the Monasca Config Database.
-- [Grafana](http://grafana.org) is an open source, feature rich metrics dashboard and graph editor.
+- [Grafana](http://grafana.org): An open source, feature rich metrics dashboard and graph editor.
 Support for Monasca as a data source in Grafana has been added.

 In addition, Monasca optionally supports the following:

 - [HP Vertica](http://www.vertica.com/) HP Vertica delivers the most advanced SQL analytics as a standards-based relational database with full support for SQL, JDBC, and ODBC.
 Vertica is one of the supported databases for storing metrics and alarm history within Monasca.

-##### Licensing
+##### licensing

 Monasca has been developed under an [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) and has no restrictions on distribution or deployment.

-##### Acknowledgments
+##### acknowledgments

 Monasca uses the [YourKit Java Profiler](https://www.yourkit.com/) for Java development and performance analysis.